aurajimenez/SEHU/README.md

 # SEHU

-SEHU is a web application developed in framework Django which allows to management and estimate software projects with agile methodologics.
+SEHU is a web application developed in framework Django which allows to management and estimate user stories with agile methodologics.

 ### Screenshot